-This course explores the use of commercial and open-source tools for the identification, collection, and analysis of digital evidence.
-Topics include the principles of locating and seizing digital evidence, best practices in evidence management, protocols for comprehensive analysis, and a comparative analysis of digital and cyber forensic tool performance.
+Students explore the use of commercial and open-source tools for the identification, collection, and analysis of digital evidence.
+Topics may include the principles of locating and seizing digital evidence, best practices in evidence management, protocols for comprehensive analysis, and a comparative analysis of digital and cyber forensic tool performance.